motu-tool/fetchMGs.pl/README.txt

        fetchMGs.pl -m|mode <extraction|calibration> [OPTIONS]

 Extraction mode
-       ./fetchMGs.pl -m extraction <protein sequences> [optional options]
+       ./fetchMGs.pl [options] -m extraction <protein sequences>
-           <protein sequences>               Multi-FASTA file with protein sequences from which marker genes should be extracted
+           <protein sequences>           Multi-FASTA file with protein sequences from which universal single-copy marker genes should be extracted
-           -c|og_used                        Orthologous group id to be extracted; example: 'COG0012'; default = 'all' -o|outdir                         Output directory; default = 'output'
+           -c|og_used                    Orthologous group id to be extracted; example: \'COG0012\'; default = \'all\' -o|outdir                     Output directory; default = \'output\'
+           -b|bitscore                   Path to bitscore cutoff file;
+                                           Default = \'\$pathInWhichThisScriptResides/lib/MG_BitScoreCutoffs.[allhits|verybesthit].txt\' (depending on -v option)
+           -l|library                    Path to directory that contains hmm models;
+                                           default = \'\$pathInWhichThisScriptResides/lib\'
-           -h|hmmdir                         Path to directory that contains hmm models; default = './lib' -b|bitscore                       Path to bitscore cutoff file; default = 'lib/MG_BitScoreCutoffs.defaults.txt' -p|protein_only                   Set if nucleotide sequences for filename.faa is not available -v|verybesthit_only               Recommended to use, if extracting sequences from reference genomes.
+           -p|protein_only               Set if nucleotide sequences file for <protein sequences> is not available -d|dnaFastaFile               Multi-FASTA file with nucleotide sequences file for <protein sequences>;
+                                                   not neccesary if protein and nucleotide fasta file have the same name except .faa and .fna suffixes
+           -v|verybesthit_only               Only extract the best hit of each OG from each genome.
+                                                  Recommended to use, if extracting sequences from multiple reference genomes in the same file.
+                                                  Do not use it for metagenomes.
-                                               For this fasta identifiers should be in the form: taxID.geneID and, if needed have ' project_id=XXX' somewhere in the header -t|threads                        Number of processors/threads to be used -d|dnaFastaFile                   Fasta file with DNA sequences of the same genes; not neccesary if protein file and dna file have the same with .faa and .fna suffixes
+                                                  If this option is set fasta identifiers should be in the form: taxID.geneID and, if needed, have 'project_id=XXX' in the header.
+                                                  Alternatively, set -i to ignore the headers.
+Then, the best hit of each OG in the whole input file will be selected, regardless of the headers used.
+           -i|ignore_headers                 If this option is set in addition to -v, the best hit of each COG will be selected.
+                                                  Recommended to use, if extracting sequences from a single genome in the same file.
-           -x|xbin                           Path to binaries used by this script. default = '' --> will search for variables in $PATH
+           -t|threads                    Number of processors/threads to be used -x|executables                Path to executables used by this script (hmmsearch; seqtk). default = \'\$pathInWhichThisScriptResides/bin\'
+                                                   If set to \'\' will search for executables in \$PATH

 Calibration mode
        ./fetchMGs.pl -m calibration <reference protein sequences> <true positives map>